RajaniPayPal/rest-api-sample-app-dotnet/README.md

    * Note : The External Command number may differ depending on the particular Visual Studio installation

-Menu --> Tools, clicking NuGet Install will pop up for NuGet Install Arguments and Command Line Also, NuGet Toolbar can be added, right-click on Visual Studio Menu and select Customize Customize by clicking New
+Menu --> Tools, clicking NuGet Install will pop up for NuGet Install Arguments and Command Line Also, NuGet Toolbar can be added, right-click on Visual Studio Menu and select Customize by clicking New
 Enter Toolbar name: NuGet and click OK
 Check NuGet Checkbox in the Toolbars tab for NuGet Toolbar to pop up